 - Open Xcode on your Mac.
 Xcode 9.3 or later includes C++17, which is the minimum required by Metal-cpp because of the use of

-- Download and extract the contents of the follow zip file.
+- Download and extract the contents of this ZIP file.

-Step 2.
-Add the metal-cpp folder to your build system’s header search path
+2. Add the metal-cpp folder to your build system’s header search path.

 - Add the path to the extracted folder,

-- Finally, make sure to add the Foundation, QuartzCore, and Metal frameworks to the list of frameworks to be linked under the Build Phases tab:
+- Make sure to add the Foundation, QuartzCore, and Metal frameworks to the list of frameworks to be linked in the Build Phases tab.

-- metal-cpp is a header-only library.
-To generate the implementation, in one of your .cpp files add the following code:
+metal-cpp is a header-only library.
+To generate the implementation, add the following code in one of your .cpp files:

 #define NS_PRIVATE_IMPLEMENTATION #define CA_PRIVATE_IMPLEMENTATION #define MTL_PRIVATE_IMPLEMENTATION #include <Foundation/Foundation.hpp> #include <Metal/Metal.hpp> #include <QuartzCore/QuartzCore.hpp>

-- Note: it is also possible to include the metal-cpp headers with quote marks.
+Note: It's also possible to include the metal-cpp headers with quotation marks.

 #include <Foundation/Foundation.hpp> #include <Metal/Metal.hpp> #include <QuartzCore/QuartzCore.hpp>

-- Important: do not define the NS, MTL or CA _PRIVATE_IMPLEMENTATION macros more than once.
+Important: Don't define the NS, MTL, or CA _PRIVATE_IMPLEMENTATION macros more than once.